Oct 162019

 NMOS FET Breakdown region

-A MOS transistor can be affected by the avalanche phenomena in the drain and source terminals.
+A MOS transistor can be affected by the avalanche phenomenon in the drain and source terminals.
 The MOS transistor can also be affected by breaks in the thin oxide layer of the gate that may destroy the device.

 NMOS and PMOS Voltate and Current differences